khetansarvesh/Tabular-Cross-Sectional-Modelling/modelling/univariate_binary_classification.md

 ---

-- [Linear Support Vector Machine (SVM) Classification](https://levelup.gitconnected.com/support-vector-machine-svm-an-optimisation-mammoth-5daf3bc648ad) (Linear Model) (also called Hard SVM)
+- [Linear Support Vector Machine (SVM) Classification](https://levelup.gitconnected.com/support-vector-machine-svm-an-optimisation-mammoth-5daf3bc648ad) (Linear Model) (also called Linear Hard SVM)
-- Non Linear SVM-C (Non Linear Model)
+- Non Linear SVM-C (Non Linear Model) (also called Non Linear Hard SVM)
   - [Polynomial SVM-C](https://media.springernature.com/lw685/springer-static/image/chp%3A10.1007%2F978-981-15-0214-9_87/MediaObjects/468797_1_En_87_Fig2_HTML.png)
     - Exactly same as what we saw in polynomial Regression i.e. first we map to higher dimension by generating polynomial features and then we learn a linear SVM in this higher dimension which leads to learning a non linear SVM on original smaller dimension
   - Domain Expert SVM-C